Back to all blogs

 AI Note-Takers and Data Privacy: Essential Consent Disclosure for Recruiters

-Learn how recruiters can navigate data privacy and consent when using AI note-takers in interviews.
-Understand what to disclose to candidates for compliance and trust.
+Learn how to handle data privacy and candidate consent when using AI note-takers in interviews.
+Discover compliance best practices for ethical AI hiring.

 Published By